indurs/Hata/README.md

 There are plenty of resources to learn Jetpack Compose https://github.com/androiddevnotes/awesome-jetpack-compose-learning-resources

 # Home
-If there are any tasks,reminders,travel info,journal entries for today and tomorrow it will be displayed in the appropriate tab sections.
+If there are any tasks, reminders, travel info, journal entries for today and tomorrow it will be displayed in the appropriate tab sections.
 Calendar tab displays the calendar view.

 https://user-images.githubusercontent.com/12825812/136181832-2ddd3367-31eb-44c2-a078-1a25f5efbecf.mp4